HAROSHII232/rsschool-cv/cv.md

 ## Experience

 Developed:
-* The site of design studio as part of the training course by HTML Academy [https://haroshii232.github.io/nerds/](https://haroshii232.github.io/nerds/)
+* [NERDS](https://haroshii232.github.io/nerds/) (the site of design studio as part of the training course by HTML Academy)
-* Personal blog as part of the training course on the YouTube channel BrainsCloud [https://haroshii232.github.io/personal-blog/](https://haroshii232.github.io/personal-blog/)
+* [Personal blog](https://haroshii232.github.io/personal-blog/) (personal blog as part of the training course on the YouTube channel BrainsCloud)
-* Online store selling cat food as part of the training course by HTML Academy [haroshii232.github.io/cat-energy/](haroshii232.github.io/cat-energy/)
+* [Cat energy](haroshii232.github.io/cat-energy/) (online store selling cat food as part of the training course by HTML Academy)

 ## Education